v2kk/docs/channels_description.md

 ><#C0V82JK08|ui_ux>

 2- Do help spend a moment to review our community guideline: bit.ly/grokking-community-guideline.
-If you have any feedback or want to speak to group’s admins, seek us out at #feedback
+If you have any feedback or want to speak to group’s admins, seek us out at <#C138KUG2H|feedback>